Holbeck: Landmarks

 Holbeck Conservation Area includes several industrial archaeological sites and Listed buildings.
 Holbeck is unique in Leeds as an area where many early to mid 19th century industrial buildings survive in an unaltered group within the original street pattern.
 The buildings are utilitarian two or three-storey brick structures with some larger complexes such as Temple Mill and the brick terracotta towers of Tower Works.
 Railway viaducts cut through the area, notably that of the Leeds and Bradford Railway of 1846 and the London and North Western Railway's extension line of 1882.
+A proposed 120 ft tall sculpture by Antony Gormley, Brick Man, to stand in the triangle between railway lines, was never commissioned, but a 1986 maquette can be seen in Leeds City Art Gallery.

 Holbeck Public Library is built in red brick and terracotta.
 The 1877 Holbeck Working Men's Club is the oldest surviving working men's club in the UK.

 Religion

 The old chapel, dedicated to St. Catherine and recorded in ancient documents as existing in 809, was rebuilt on the same site in the early 18th century.
 It became inadequate for the rapidly increasing population at that time and was demolished in 1836.
 The church of St. Matthew was built on common land next to the old burial-ground.
 It cost £3,786 and was a Commissioners' church built by the Parliamentary Commissioners and consecrated in 1832.
 It is built in the early English style.
 There were places of worship for Independents, Wesleyans and other denominations.

-Currently the groups that meet in Holbeck include the Holbeck Christian Fellowship and Mosaic Church, which is found on Sweet Street in a warehouse opposite the Commercial pub and has been in Holbeck since early 2008.
-Over the last few years several of Mosaic's Church attendees have moved into Holbeck.
+Currently the groups that meet in Holbeck include the Holbeck Christian Fellowship and Mosaic Church, who meet in St. Matthew's Community Centre.